erhancanozcan/Ranking-CG/README.md

 # Column_Generation_Ranking
-A Column Generation Approach to Solve Ranking Problems by
+# A Column Generation Approach to Solve Ranking Problems by

-Erhan Can Ozcan - Department of Industrial Engineering- Bogazici University and
+- Erhan Can Ozcan - Department of Industrial Engineering- Bogazici University

-Mustafa Gokce Baydogan - Department of Industrial Engineering- Bogazici University
+- Mustafa Gokce Baydogan - Department of Industrial Engineering- Bogazici University